3 Myths About Concierge Medicine Practices for Patients

 Concierge medicine started in Seattle in 1996 when two physicians started charging patients $25,000, so they could provide the same level of care they had provided to the NBA's Seattle Supersonics.

 Today, we'd call that VIP Medicine or Luxury Medicine.

 Concierge practices do treat wealthy individuals, don't get us wrong.
 But they also have plenty of patients who are not people you would consider “wealthy.”
-Concierge medicine patients are commonly middle-class patients and families who simply understand the value of investing in their health.
+Concierge medicine patients are commonly patients and families who understand the value of investing in their health.

 The investment pays off in the form of more convenient, personalized health care and a closer relationship with the right concierge medicine physician.
 You also get a more proactive approach to your health and an all-around less stressful experience.